Version 8.3 - Effective 26th April 2018

 22.214.171.124 Changes in System should only be implemented if well-founded from a business and security standpoint.

-126.96.36.199 The System Owner should have emergency procedures to minimise the effect of unsuccessful changes to the IT systems.
+126.96.36.199 The System Owner should have emergency procedures to minimize the effect of unsuccessful changes to the IT systems.

 188.8.131.52 Operational procedures should be documented.
 Documentation must be updated following all substantial changes.